TRANSFORM- Partners

 Susan B. Anthony Center

 The Susan B. Anthony Center, part of the University of Rochester, was founded in 1997, focuses on bringing awareness to and advocating for social justice issues, which includes issues that affect women and families.
 Affiliated faculty, staff, trustees and/or alumnae, who have achieved significant professional stature and influence and compiled a commendable, trailblazing body of work, lend their expertise to assist moving policy forward.
 Students have volunteer opportunities and are able to learn through being in the community and putting their classroom experiences into practice.
-Dr. Catherine Cerulli assumed the Directorship in September of 2012 and is moving the Center into the direction of focusing energies where policy, research and practicality intersect.
+The Center focuses its energies where policy, research, and practicality intersect.

 Education Development Center, Inc.